We are excited to welcome you safely!

 In an article on WebMD, "So far, evidence suggests that it’s harder to catch the virus from a soft surface (such as fabric) than it is from frequently touched hard surfaces like elevator buttons or door handles,” wrote Lisa Maragakis, MD, senior director of infection prevention at the Johns Hopkins Health System. [...]
 One thing experts do know: At this point, transmission happens mostly through close contact, not from touching hard surfaces or clothing."

-We are focusing our efforts on disinfecting commonly touched non-porous surfaces before opening, after fittings, frequently during the day and at closing, paying special attention to the doors, check out area and bathrooms.
+We are focusing our efforts on regular cleaning of commonly touched non-porous surfaces, paying special attention to the doors, check out area and bathrooms.

-These policies may evolve, and we continue to research and seek more information to ensure we are serving you to the best of our ability.
+These policies will evolve, and we continue to research and seek more information to ensure we are serving you to the best of our ability.
 Thank you for your support and understanding!